oasis-tcs/openc2-ap-pac/ap-pac.md

 The presence of one or more Specifiers further refine which Actuator(s) shall execute the Action.
-Table 2.1.5-1 lists the Specifiers that are applicable to the PAC Actuator .
-Appendix E provides sample Commands with the use of Specifiers.
+Table 2.1.5-1 lists the Specifiers that are applicable to the PAC Actuator.
 The Actuator Specifiers defined in this profile are referenced with the `pac` namespace identifier.